tdkotecha/CalculiX-Workflow/Boiler/Readme.md

 <img src="Refs/sets1.png" width="400" title="Boundary Condition">

 * Meshing
--Meshing is done in Gmsh and Transfinite Funktion is used to do a finer meshing.
+-Meshing is done in Gmsh and Transfinite Function is used to do a finer meshing.

 -Photo(.geo file)
 ```